 The conversation around suicide desperately needs to change.
 As a suicide survivor, or a suicidal person, it’s really fucking hard to see the word “suicide” bandied around on social media when you’re least expecting it.
 And believe it or not, but most of us don’t have #NationalSuicidePreventionDay saved as a date in the diary.
-Some may think we’re being snowflakes, triggered by a hashtag, but for suicide survivors, that day is a challenge.
-On days like that, I feel more silenced than ever, especially as suicide is a word my Pakistani community has taught me to associate with shame.
+Some may think we’re being snowflakes, triggered by a hashtag, but for some suicide survivors, this day is a challenge.
+On awareness days I can feel more silenced than ever, especially as “suicide” is a word my Pakistani community has taught me to associate with shame.

 In our wider family when it came to my feelings, I was always just… fine.
 My parents never told their siblings or parents how close they came to losing a daughter, in turn making me believe that maybe this wasn’t that serious, that maybe I was fine after all.
 Their silence made me feel guilty for forcing them to lie to our family and ashamed I was a part of their life they could no longer mention.
 I found out from a cousin a few years later that many of my relatives eventually learned about my suicide attempts and hospitalisation through an article I wrote.
 Yet no one got in touch, or tried to see if my parents were okay.
 My community finds it too awkward to discuss.

-The provisions for those who feel suicidal are scarce, but we shouldn’t forgo what little help is available to us.
-However, claiming that A&E is the beginning of the healing process does a disservice to anyone who has ever felt suicidal, because the recovery process is far more complex than many may think.
+The provisions for those who feel suicidal can feel scarce, but we shouldn’t forgo the help that is available to us.
+However, blanket claims that A&E is the beginning of the healing process does a disservice to anyone who has ever felt suicidal, because the recovery process is far more complex than many may think.

 As someone who no longer practices Islam, I know first-hand what this judgement is like: as if my lack of faith has a direct correlation with my poor mental state.
 The notion that you’re attention seeking is also hard to escape; South Asian women like myself are expected to be seen and not heard.